Dobermann (Doberman pinscher)

 - Panosteitis (bone inflammation) (a self limiting disease affecting young dogs in large, rapidly growing breeds)

-- Eye Disease: Persistent hyperplastic primary vitreous (PHPV ) (litter screening) (lesions which can lead to visual impairment); Multi-ocular defects (MOD) (litter screening)
+- Eye Disease: Persistent hyperplastic primary vitreous (PHPV ) (litter screening); Multi-ocular defects (MOD) (litter screening)

 Estimated Breeding Values (EBVs) : No EBVs are currently available for this breed